hesingh/p4-info/README.md

 ## Terminology

 (a) A hardware target is a switching asic, FPGA, or generic compute.
-(b) A platform is a switch (using asic), smartNIC (using FPGA), or server/laptop machine.
+(b) A hardware platform is a switch (using asic), smartNIC (using FPGA), or server/laptop machine.

 ## List
-The list covers hardware targets supporting P4-16 in abphabetical order.
+The list covers hardware targets and platforms supporting P4-16 in abphabetical order.
 Supporting p4 entails the target supports a p4c (P4 compiler) backend.
 A hardware target is useles without a P4 compiler (p4c) - therefore compiler vendors are also listed.
 Lastly, a target that only supports p4runtime is not included.

 First, Cisco and Arista have switches running the Barefoot Tofino asic.
 Second, for FPGA, Xilinx provides their P4 programming tools chain.
-There is also Netcope who has a tools chain for P4 programming of FPGA.
+There is also Netcope who has a tools chain for P4 programming of FPGA from Intel and Xilinx.

 ###
 1. Barefoot Networks Tofino asic in ODM switches - two ODM vendors are Edgecore and Netberg.
 Stordis and Kaloom use ODM switches with open or proprietary switch OS.

 2. Intel has P4 to DPDK: https://www.youtube.com/watch?v=uI29_q-SoPU

 3. Netcope : https://www.netcope.com/en/products/netcopep4.
-Has software tools to program FPGA with P4 (p4-16?)
+Has tools chain to program FPGA with P4 (p4-16?)

 4. Netronome NIC using NPU - has p4 compiler.